eitanpro/torah-squashV1.0/README.txt

 Operation
 1. Move the project folder into the local web server directory (~/xamp/htdocs/ for XAMPP, or ~/wamp/www/ for WAMP)
-2. Write 'localhost/' + project directory name on the browser and click enter
+2. Write 'localhost/' + project directory name on the browser and press enter